The Best Cities In Europe To Spend New Year’s Eve

-Let’s get the most obvious one out the way: I live in Berlin so have a pretty good idea of the Do’s and Don’ts of New Year’s Eve here.
-Firstly, the rumors are true: German’s love rules.
+Let’s get the most obvious one out the way: I live in Berlin, so I have a pretty good idea of the Do’s and Don’ts of New Year’s Eve here.
+Firstly, the rumors are true: Germans love rules.
 But once the rules are lifted, everyone goes completely wild.

-NYE is the only night of the year when it’s legal to set off fireworks (with a couple of new restrictions).
+NYE is the only night of the year when it’s legal to set off fireworks.
+Although the previous two New Year’s Eves came with restrictions or outright bans on the sale of fireworks, the German government has decided to let them rip again in 2022.
 That doesn’t mean the city is full of gorgeous, choreographed displays that explode in sparkly waterfalls soundtracked by Katy Perry.
 It does means that every supermarket, Späti and kiosk sells fireworks to any Tom, Dick or Harry passing by.

 In fact, the population turns nearly feral.
 Fireworks are aimed at passing trams or loved-up couples; they’re fired off monuments and ricochet off statues.
 The gun-powder frenzy starts early on the 31st and ends when all the fireworks in the city have run out two days later.
 To be very clear: It’s not safe to walk the streets.

-One of my best clubbing experiences this year was a night out in Marseille.
+One of my best clubbing experiences in 2019 was a night out in Marseille.
 The city is an unlikely party spot and, with Paris just two hours away, is regularly overlooked as a NYE destination.
 But this port city has tons to offer: It’s significantly less expensive than the capital and has this kind of underdog vibrancy that radiates from major cities with low tourism.

-This New Year’s Eve, head to Trolleybus, a complex of nightclubs in a converted tunnel opposite the port.
+If you’re not sure where to start, check out Trolleybus, a complex of nightclubs in a converted tunnel opposite the port.
 Once you pay entry, you can go into a selection of clubs that all play different kinds of music.
-My personal favorite is La dame Noir — a smokey, atmospheric tunnel club that exclusively plays a genre called “Lunar Disco.”
-That’s basically means slowed-down house and techno (so you can actually dance to it).

 Brussels is more than just a political hotbed and a haven for waffle-lovers.
 This city has wild nightlife and just like Marseille, is often overlooked for the neighboring big boys like Paris, Amsterdam and Berlin.
-Brussels is lighter on your wallet than its capital-city counterparts and its longest-running electronic music club Fuse has a killer line-up this New Years Eve.
+Brussels is lighter on your wallet than its capital-city counterparts, and its longest-running electronic music club Fuse will have its doors wide open this New Year’s Eve.